justinrummel/jr.com-mm/_posts/2015-04-03-macdmv-regex-101-presentation-part-2.md

 "URLTextSearcher" has two Arguments that are required: "url" (our source URL) and "re_pattern" (regex!)

 What Shea is requesting is for Autopkg to visit our URL "https://vivaldi.com" and find the regex pattern of "https://vivaldi\.com/download/Vivaldi[0-9TP_.]+\.dmg".
-The actual regex is being displayed in the brackets (along with just before and after), so lets focus dissecting in this area.
+The actual regex is being displayed in the brackets (along with just before and after), so let's focus dissecting in this area.

 - ```Vivaldi``` 	Having this in the beginning states the download name MUST start with "Vivaldi"
 - ```[0-9]```  	This section states any number from zero to 9 may possibly in use